eiahb3838ya/PHBS_ML_for_quant_project/README.md

 1. Correlation between our features is high, more low-correlation features can be added to improve our model.
 2. Tune the hyperparameters of the model and find better hyperparameters for each model.
-3. Use CSCV framework to evaluate the probability of overfitting problem.
+3. Implement CSCV framework to evaluate the probability of overfitting problem.
 4. If this timing strategy framework is flexible enough, we will upload it to the python community to become a package which may benefit for someone.

 ### Reference